Last Updated on

 Family-friendly Nevada?
 Casinos and scandals dominate perceptions of Nevada, but there is actually much more to this state than adult-only pursuits.
+There are so many amazing places to visit in Nevada.
 Get outside and experience the beautiful lakes and red rocks!
 Take a road trip to discover historic silver mining ghost towns and ancient fossils.
 Discover the family-friendly side of the Las Vegas Strip.
-Here are Trekaroo’s top ten things to do in Nevada with kids.
+Here are Trekaroo’s top ten things to do in Nevada.

 Adventure by day, glitz by night.